timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Publisher Repository Synchronisation

-It is RECOMMENDED that publishing CAs always perform a list query as described in Section 2.3 of [@!RFC8181] before submitting changes to the publication server.
+It is RECOMMENDED that publishing CAs always perform a list query as described in [@!RFC8181, section 2.3] before submitting changes to the publication server.
 This approach means that any desynchronisation issue can be resolved at least as soon as the publisher is aware of updates that it needs to publish.